 We are going to slow down here, because this is important in understanding the God-ordained functions of government.
 Let us turn first to Exodus 18.
 The time setting here is, of course, before they arrive at Sinai.
 The covenant has not yet been made.
 But Israel is forming into a nation.
 They are out of their captivity, their slavery, in Egypt just a couple of months.
-Back when we get to Pentecost, when the giving of the law takes place—when we get to Sinai—we are only 50 days, roughly, from the time that they left Egypt.
+When we get to Pentecost, when the giving of the law takes place—when we get to Sinai—we are only 50 days, roughly, from the time that they left Egypt.

 So things are developing rapidly within Israel.
 All the while that they were in Egypt, they were under the government of Egypt, but now they are on their own, and a government has to be formed.
 We get to Exodus 18 and Moses was the only visible form of government.
 Now we're talking here about 2-2½ million people.
 I mean, you can have a lot of trouble for one man to try to reach judgments on.
 You know how much trouble we have in our families, and there are only less than five or six in most cases.
-Can you imagine how many cases, how many situations that Moses had to hear?
+Can you imagine how many cases, how many situations, Moses had to hear?

 Exodus 18:14-24 So when Moses' father-in-law saw all that he did for the people, he said, "What is this thing that you are doing for the people?
 Why do you alone sit, and all the people stand before you from morning until evening?"
 And Moses said to his father-in-law, "Because the people come to me to inquire of God.
 When they have a difficulty, they come to me, and I judge between one and another; and I make known the statutes of God and His laws."
 So Moses' father-in-law said to him, "The thing that you do is not good.
 Both you and these people who are with you will surely wear yourselves out.
 For this thing is too much for you; you are not able to perform it by yourself.
 Listen now to my voice; I will give you counsel, and God will be with you: Stand before God for the people, so that you may bring the difficulties to God.
 And you shall teach them the statutes and the laws, and show them the way in which they must walk and the work they must do.
 Moreover you shall select from all the people able men, such as fear God, men of truth, hating covetousness; and place such over them to be rulers of thousands, rulers of hundreds, rulers of fifties, and rulers of tens.
 And let them judge the people at all times.
 Then it will be that every great matter they shall bring to you, but every small matter they themselves shall judge.
 So it will be easier for you, for they will bear the burden with you.
 If you do this thing, and God so commands you, then you will be able to endure, and all this people will also go to their place in peace."
 So Moses heeded the voice of his father-in-law and did all that he had said.